Galiusbro/nuahchain-osmo/tests/localosmosis/README.md

 ### Changing In Place Testnet Parameters

 The settings for in place testnet are done in https://github.com/osmosis-labs/osmosis/blob/bb7a94e2561cc63b60ee76ec71a3e04e9688b22c/app/app.go#L773.
-Modify the parameters in `InitOsmosisAppForTestnet` to modify in place testnet parameters.
+Modify the parameters in `InitNUAHAppForTestnet` to modify in place testnet parameters.
 For example, if you were to modify epoch hours, you would be modifying https://github.com/osmosis-labs/osmosis/blob/bb7a94e2561cc63b60ee76ec71a3e04e9688b22c/app/app.go#L942-L967 .

 ## LocalOsmosis Accounts and Keys